hiiamyes/cheat-sheet/testing.md

 - integration tests: check that individual pieces of your app play nicely together.
 - end-to-end tests: check that entire features work from the user’s perspective.

+The key is to find the right balance between unit, integration and end-to-end tests.
+According to [Google’s Testing Blog](https://testing.googleblog.com/):

+# FAQ
+- Difference between integration and end-to-end test -- TBD...

 # Framework